C/1901 G1 (Viscara)

-The Great Comet of 1901, sometimes known as Comet Viscara, formally designated C/1901 G1 (and in the older nomenclature as 1901 I and 1901a), was a comet which became bright in the spring of 1901.
-Visible exclusively (or almost exclusively) from the southern hemisphere, it was discovered on the morning of April 12, 1901 as a naked-eye object of second magnitude with a short tail.
+The Great Comet of 1901, sometimes known as Comet Viscara, formally designated C/1901 G1 (and in the older nomenclature as 1901 I and 1901a), was a non-periodic comet which became bright in the spring of 1901.
+Visible exclusively (or almost exclusively) from the Southern Hemisphere, it was discovered on the morning of April 12, 1901 as a naked-eye object of second magnitude with a short tail.
 On the day of perihelion passage, the comet's head was reported as deep yellowish in color, trailing a 10-degree tail.
 It was last seen by the naked eye on May 23.